-The ORExt was administered in one form per subject area and grade level for the 2021-22 school year, with 36 operational items arranged in order of empirical difficulty and 12 embedded field test items.
+The ORExt was administered in one form per subject area and grade level for the 2022-23 school year, with 36 operational items arranged in order of empirical difficulty.

 4.6 Multiple Versions of An Assessment

 The ORExt is provided in the standard format, but is also available in Large Print and Brailled formats.
 Test content is identical across all three versions, with an occasional item being eliminated on the Braille version due to inaccessibility.
 These items do not count for or against the student in reporting.
 Substantive test comparability analyses are not feasible, given the small n-sizes of the samples involved in the alternative versions.